velescore/veles-wiki/Linux-Obfsproxy-Guide.md

 * On Ubuntu or Debian, you can install it just as you did on the server by typing:
 `sudo apt-get install obfsproxy`
 * On CentOS you can install Obfsproxy by typing:
-`yum install make automake gcc python-pip python-devel libyaml-devel` `pip install obfsproxy`
+`yum install make automake gcc python-pip python-devel libyaml-devel`
+`pip install obfsproxy`
 * On Arch Linux you can install Obfsproxy from AUR package by typing:
 `yay --install obfsproxy-git`
 ***

 ### Section B: Configure Obfsproxy

 ***Step 1***
 * Download Veles Shielded configuration file by typing:
 `wget https://explorer.veles.network/dapi/getShieldedOpenVPNConfig`
 ***

 ***Step 2***
 * Move downloaded config to it's repositories by typing:
 `sudo mv shielded-veles.ovpn /etc/openvpn/client/`
 ***

 ### Section C: Connect Veles d-VPN with Obfsproxy
 ***Step 1***
+* Now, you can connect to the VPN by just turning on ObfsProxy and pointing the OpenVPN command to the client configuration file:
 `sudo obfsproxy scramblesuit --dest 80.211.132.243:21343 --password=SSSTIZ3LG5SSS43OMSSSM4LKGQFASSSS client 127.0.0.1:21337`
 `sudo openvpn --config /etc/openvpn/client/veles-shield.ovpn`
 ***